De facto: Finance

 In finance, the World Bank has a pertinent definition:

 A "de facto government" comes into, or remains in, power by means not provided for in the country's constitution, such as a coup d'état, revolution, usurpation, abrogation or suspension of the constitution.

 Intellectual property

 In engineering, de facto technology is a system in which the intellectual property and know-how is privately held.
 Usually only the owner of the technology manufactures the related equipment.
 Meanwhile, a standard technology consists of systems that have been publicly released to a certain degree so that anybody can manufacture equipment supporting the technology.
 For instance, in cell phone communications, CDMA1X is a de facto technology, while GSM is a standard technology.

 Sports

 Examples of a de facto General Manager in sports include Syd Thrift who acted as the GM of the Baltimore Orioles between 1999 and 2002.
-Bill Belichick, the head coach of the New England Patriots in the NFL does not hold the official title of GM, but serves as de facto general manager as he has control over drafting and other personnel decisions.
+Bill Belichick, the former head coach of the New England Patriots in the NFL did not hold the official title of GM, but served as de facto general manager as he had control over drafting and other personnel decisions.